+The present study suggests that learned avoidance may decay rather quickly, within a few hours.
+Others (Drees 1952; Precht & Freytag 1958; Dalwigk 1973) have described a similar recovery of the tendency to attack in salticids after habituation to a stimulus.
+Plett (1975) described this as stimulus-specific inhibition.
 We may think of volatile memory as a deficiency, but in fact this volatility may be very useful for salticid spiders.
 Short-term avoidance is useful if a chemically-defended insect is abundant in a given area, but it comes at the high cost of screening out many acceptable prey insects, on the basis of limited experience (as noted by Drees 1952).

-Suppression of attacks may extend to more than just the aposematic species, but at least as shown with flies here (and with crickets, Skow and Jakob 2006), this suppression is not general.
+Suppression of attacks may extend to more than just the aposematic species, but at least as shown with flies here (and with crickets, Skow & Jakob 2006), this suppression is not general.
 If a spider moves to a different site, it is also reasonable to assume that the prey that it encounters according to its scheme of classification have a greater probability of being different from those in the previous location (context).
-Skow and Jakob (2006) recently discovered that a change of context could erase learned avoidance by Phidippus.
+Skow & Jakob (2006) similarly described the learned avoidance of Oncopeltus fasciatus, reared on Asclepias seeds, by Phidippus princeps, and found that a change of context could erase this avoidance.

-Impact of positive experience with prey
+Impact of positive experience with prey.
 This has not been investigated here, but it is quite possible that positive experience with certain prey types leads to repeated and specific search behavior by salticids.
 If this can be demonstrated, then it is quite likely that this change of behavior is also associated with volatile memory and context-specificity.

-Effect of feeding

-Feeding can have a significant impact on the preyselectivity of these spiders.
+Effect of feeding.
+Feeding, or satiation, can have a significant impact on the prey-selectivity of these spiders.
 For this reason, it is very important to maintain related controls (e.g., same food and water regime for control and experimental animals) in this kind of experiment.
-Earlier studies (Drees 1952, Gardner 1964, 1966) also demonstrated this impact.
+Earlier studies (Drees 1952; Gardner 1964, 1966) also demonstrated this impact.

-Visual taxonomy of the arthropod fauna by salticids

-Whether we compare the response of Phidippus to Oncopeltus to their response to flies, as shown here, or to their response to crickets (Skow and Jakob 2006), it is clear that these salticids treat different insects in different ways.
+Visual taxonomy of the arthropod fauna by salticids.
+Whether we compare the response of Phidippus to Oncopeltus to their response to flies, as shown here, or to their response to crickets (Skow & Jakob 2006), it is clear that these salticids treat different insects in different ways.
 At one extreme, I have seen salticids take free-fall (no dragline) jumps in response to the sight of a quickly flying large metallic wasp.
 Clearly, salticids recognize conspecifics, or near-conspecifics, even if they frequently prey on them as well.

-Studies of approach to different prey by Phidippus (Edwards 1980, Edwards and Jackson 1993, 1994) have demonstrated the ability of these spiders to approach different types of prey differently.
+The ability of Phidippus to vary their attack with respect to different types of prey is well-known (Edwards 1980; Edwards & Jackson 1993, 1994).
 It is as if there were a fly type, a bug type, a large grasshopper type, a caterpillar type, an aphid type, a leafhopper type, a spider type, an ant type, and so on.
 As noted earlier, there is much opportunity for sequential encounter experiments involving different insects or even spiders as prey.

-There are many published studies of prey selectivity by salticids (e.g., Jackson 1997, Jackson and van Olphen 1991, 1992).
+There are also many published studies of prey selectivity by salticids (e.g., Jackson 1997; Jackson & van Olphen 1991, 1992).
 There continues to be much opportunity to work out the details of the taxonomy of prey actually used by these spiders.
-Many spider studies (e.g., Argiope, Robinson and Robinson 1976, and Phidippus, Edwards and Jackson 1994) suggest that this is an inherited taxonomy.
+Many spider studies (e.g., Argiope, Robinson & Robinson 1976, and Phidippus, Edwards & Jackson 1994) suggest that this is an inherited taxonomy.